-Cosmetic teeth bonding is typically completed during a single visit to our Plano, TX dentist office and takes less than an hour to complete.
+Cosmetic teeth bonding is typically completed during a single visit to our Plano, TX dentist’s office.
+It takes less than an hour to complete dental bonding treatment.
 Dr. Grapevine will select the composite material that will closely match the color of your natural teeth for virtually unnoticeable treatment.

-Dr. Grapevine will prepare the surface of the tooth (or teeth) to be treated.
-A conditioning liquid is applied to help the composite material adhere to the tooth.
-He will then apply it to the tooth and skillfully sculpt the resin by hand.
-The material is hardened by ultraviolet light or laser and then shaped and polished to match the sheen of the rest of the tooth surface.
+To begin bonding treatment, Dr. Grapevine will prepare the tooth’s surface (or teeth) to be treated.
+He applies a conditioning liquid to help the composite material adhere to the tooth.
+Then he will then apply it to the tooth and skillfully sculpt the resin by hand.
+He hardens material with ultraviolet light or laser.
+Finally, he shapes and polishes the tooth to match the sheen of the rest of the tooth surface.

 Teeth Bonding FAQs